-A Stream on “Law and Aesthetics: Bodies, Power and Sexuality”
+A Small Symposium on “Law and Aesthetics: Bodies, Power and Sexuality”

 Sponsored by the Athens Journal of Law

-The Law Unit of ATINER will hold a Stream on “Law and Aesthetics: Bodies, Power and Sexuality”, 15-18 July 2019, Athens, Greece as part of the 16th Annual International Conference on Law sponsored by the Athens Journal of Law.
+The Law Unit of ATINER will hold a Small Symposium on “Law and Aesthetics: Bodies, Power and Sexuality”, 13-16 July 2020, Athens, Greece as part of the 17th Annual International Conference on Law sponsored by the Athens Journal of Law.

 Much academic ink has been spilt over the relation between law and aesthetics.
 An aestheticized aspect of law focuses on the way in which subjectivities are constructed in the public domain.
 Many academic accounts from a number of disciplines have been concerned with this focus for a number of years.
 For instance, feminist accounts have always been concerned with issues of female subjectivities construction as up against the construction of male subjectivities.
 Issues of female sexuality have formed huge part of the construction of female identities and femininities.
 More recently, issues of race begin to provide a different perspective on the construction of female subjectivities.
 This stream examines the way in which femininities and masculinities are constructed, forged, formed and shaped through the dialectics of power and the dynamics of bodily representations.
 It puts forward a comparative approach in the way subjectivities are constructed on celluloid as opposed to the way that are constructed in the public domain.